kiraum/jncie_doc_scraper/README.md

 # jncie_doc_scrapper

-Just a document scrapper to download JNCIE (GilmoreGlobal), which was already reported to Juniper.
+Just a document scrapper to download JNCIE (GilmoreGlobal) study materials, which was already reported to Juniper.

 **This is an old script, and I don't plan to maintain, use at your own responsibility!**